Free allocation of allowances during the emissions trading period 2013–2020

-Operators of incumbent installations applying for free allocation for the period 2021—2025 must submit their applications to the Energy Authority by 30 April 2019.
+Operators of incumbent installations applying for free allocation for the period 2021—2025 have already submitted their applications to the Energy Authority.
 The application deadline is 30 June 2019 for installations that start their operations in the first half of 2019.
 More information regarding the submission of applications and the required appendices is available on the website of the Energy Authority.

 Installations that are granted the first greenhouse gas emissions permit on or after 1 July 2019 will be regarded as new participants in the period 2021—2025.
 Practices applicable to new participants and the deadline for the free allowance application will be specified in a Government decree in 2019.

 In the fourth trading period, free allocation to installations that have reported a production increase or decrease of at least 15 per cent assessed as a rolling average of two years, will be annually modified.
 This ensures that the production data used as grounds for free allocation reflect actual production levels more accurately.
 More detailed provisions will be included in the Regulation, which according to the European Commission will be issued in summer 2019.